komma-softhouse/filament-verifactu-docs/README.md

 - **Signs with XAdES-BES** when an AEAT issuer operates in non-Verifactu mode (VERI\*FACTU systems are exempt from signing per art.
 16.3 — hash only); TicketBAI records are always signed, per its own regulation.
+  Certificates live per issuer, with a **global social-collaborator certificate** (the advisory-firm scenario: one gestoría certificate signing for every client issuer that has none of its own) as automatic fallback across all four signers.
 - **Runs the whole document lifecycle**: quotes → orders → delivery notes →
   proformas → invoices/tickets, a forward-only conversion graph (including merging several delivery notes into one invoice), credit notes with